Ringworm – What is it and How to Treat Ringworm in Dogs & Puppies, Cats & Kittens, Horses, Cattle

 Despite its name, ringworm has nothing at all to do with worms, but rather with an insidious fungus that hides in the dark, moist areas under saddle pads, cinches, or collars.
 Ringworm in dogs, cats, and any other pet is extremely contagious and can be easily transmitted from animal to animal, or even animal to human, through infected grooming supplies, tack, or even skin-to-skin contact.
 Due to its contagious nature, treatment of your pet's entire environment is vitally important to success.

-What is the treatment for ringworm in dogs, cats, cattle?
+What is the best treatment for ringworm in dogs, cats, cattle?

 Treating for dog ringworm goes well beyond your pet.
-Once you’re sure that ringworm is what you’re dealing with, the next step is to begin some basic disinfecting procedures such as cleaning grooming equipment, brushes and tack with a bleach and water solution, while treating the affected skin with a quality antifungal like Banixx Horse & Pet Care.
+Once you’re sure that ringworm is what you’re dealing with, the next step is to begin some basic disinfecting procedures such as cleaning grooming equipment, brushes and tack with a bleach and water solution, while treating the affected skin with a quality anti-fungal like Banixx Horse & Pet Care.
 A quick trip to your veterinarian can provide a definitive diagnosis.
 It’s a good idea to limit your animal’s contact with its neighbors (any pets within the vicinity) and to take precautions yourself (by wearing gloves or washing your hands) to avoid contracting or transmitting the ringworm infection.
 Wash all bedding, blankets etc in a solution of bleach since fungal spores will lurk in all of those areas, ready to re-infect your pet.
 Ringworm often affects very young or older animals due to their weaker immune systems, or, may be seen more frequently in strays, because their health may be compromised due to an inconsistent or poor diet or general poor health.
 You can also use the Banixx hot spot treatment if your dog has painful hotspots.

 Why Choose Banixx for ringworm treatment?